janvrany/riscv-debian/README.md

   ```

   Please note, that Rebian repository for RISC-V arch is really
   shaky, at times `apt-get` may fail because unsatisfiable dependencies.
-In that case, either wait or fiddle about
+In that case, either wait or fiddle about somehow.

 * Install GDB:

   ```
   ./debian-mk-gdb.sh debian.img
   ```

+  Note, that this may (will) take a lot, lot of time when using QEMU.
+If you
+  intend to use Debian on real hardware, e.g., *HiFive Unleashed*, you may
+  want to compile GDB manually there.
+To do so,  follow the steps in
+  `./debian-mk-gdb.sh` script.

 ## Run Debian in QEMU